 Amaya, “Conceded, the girls in this family do keep themselves pristine.
 Home casual is forgivable, just never, ever, let me catch you in flip flops or raggedy jeans, particularly not cutoffs.
 I will root them out and burn them.”

 None of us would wear that stuff, we’re way too girly.
 Snug stretchy shorts are far more appealing than cutoffs, which seem reminiscent of mobile home parks, and when we shoe, it’s either sneakers, wedges or platforms.
 The dancers have dance shoes, the martial artists have martial arts shoes, but we wear then to practice only.
-Nobody owns flips flops, nobody has sandals.
+Flip flops and sandals are barred.